LoyolaChicagoBooks/unoapi/_sources/05-parallel/parallel.rst.txt

 Parallel Programming Preliminaries
 ==================================

+Notable Parallel Computing Systems
+--------------------------------------------

 .. note:: This chapter is being drafted now.
 Set expectations accordingly!

-Notable Parallel Computing Systems
---------------------------------------------
+This is a combination of notes from George's HOC efforts with David Dennis and ChatGPT.

 Here is a timeline of some key developments in parallel computing.
 Here we focus on computers that were designed for parallel/scientific computing.
 We also focus on those that had "on chip" parallelism.

-.. note:: George still curating this.

 ENIAC (1945): The first general-purpose electronic computer, designed to perform a wide range of calculations for military and scientific applications.
 This wasn't actually a parallel computer but is widely recognized as the first computer with general-purpose computing capabilities.
 (The EDVAC introduced full support for stored program computing.)